jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/faq/index.md

 One of Continuous Hacking’s objectives is to maintain clear and effortless communication between all project members.
-This is accomplished when you notify us because the message goes through `ASM` and by doing so, the entire project team is notified.
+This is accomplished when you notify us because the message goes through `ARM` and by doing so, the entire project team is notified.

 </div>